vmware/versatile-data-kit/specs/vep-2272-complete-data-job-configuration-persistence/README.md

 data jobs, handling tasks such as provisioning.

 While the Operator-based solution offers advantages such as built-in reconciliation loops and event-driven actions, it typically requires more effort and time to develop and deploy.
-Implementing a Kubernetes Operator involves writing custom code, defining custom resources, and handling various operational aspects, such as error handling and retries.
+Implementing a Kubernetes Operator requires knowledge about operators, a lot of architectural changes, and an additional component that needs to be deployed and operated.

-Considering the complexity and learning curve associated with implementing a Kubernetes Operator, it's important to weigh the trade-offs between the time investment required and the potential benefits gained.
-If time constraints are a significant factor or if the current implementation already meets the performance requirements, the approach of reworking the APIs to interact solely with the database and introducing of Cron Jobs Synchronizer may be a more pragmatic choice.
+Compared to the operator-based approach the one described in the VEP will be easier and faster to implement since it is based on the existing component `Control Service`.
+Also, it does not require the implementation and management of additional components.